danielvo/IBPC/README.md

 3) sample ID: a value identifying given sample;
 4) individual ID: a value identifying the individual, from which the given sample originates (the value is used for determining individual-based sample pool complements);
 5) BAM file path: the path to given sample's alignment file in the BAM format;
-6) VCF file path: the path to given sample's variant call file in the VCF format (please note that all variants listed in the VCF file will be annotated with IBPC values);
+6) VCF file path: the path to given sample's variant call file in the VCF format (please note that all variants listed in the VCF file will be annotated with PC-AF values);
 7) contamination values: given sample's contamination level (passed to the final output, but not utilized for any calculations);
-8) contaminant-only status: a flag indicating whether given sample should be used as a contaminantion source only (if the supplied value is "Y"), any value other than "Y" will lead to IBPC calculation for given sample's variants; values in columns 6) and 7) are currently unused for samples that serve only as contamination sources.
+8) contaminant-only status: a flag indicating whether given sample should be used as a contaminantion source only (if the supplied value is "Y"), any value other than "Y" will lead to PC-AF calculation for given sample's variants; values in columns 6) and 7) are currently unused for samples that serve only as contamination sources.

 All values are treated as string, even though downstream processing can benefit from sample pool size and contamination values being specified in int- and float-like strings, respectively.